Approximation theory for distant Bang calculus: The (distance) Bang-calculus

 \begin{lemma}~ \begin{itemize} \item If $m\app L\<N\>$, then there exist $l\app L$ and $n\app N$ such that $m=l\<n\>$. \item If $m\app S\<N\>$, then there exist $s\app S$ and $n\app N$ such that $m=s\<n\>$. \end{itemize} \end{lemma}

-Notice that this property fails for full contexts; consequently, our definitions do not provide a convenient notion of approximation between them.
+Notice that this property fails for full contexts. \fnl{Indeed, consider $t=[]\app\oc M=F\<M\>$, there is no $m\app M$ or $f\app F$ such that $m\app M$ and $t=f\<m\>$. } Consequently, our definitions do not provide a convenient notion of approximation between full contexts.
 This is due to a need for parallel treatment of bags, which - as we shall see later - is incompatible with single-hole contexts.

 \begin{definition}{(Taylor expansion)}~ For any $M\in\dbang$, we define its Taylor expansion as the set of its resource approximants:

 \end{definition}